rkat7/rkat7/README.md

-- I’m fascinated by distributed systems, frontier AI, and large-scale application architectures.
+- I’m into distributed systems, frontier AI, and large-scale application architectures.
 - Ask me about high-performance, fault-tolerant systems and robust backend design.
-- Fun fact: I love combining cutting-edge research with hands-on product development.

 ---